salrashid123/k8s_federation_with_gcp/README.md

 > This repo is NOT supported by Google

-If your'e using GKE, don't bother reading this...just use the built in [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)
+If your'e using GKE, don't bother reading this...just use the built in [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+If its a raw k8s service on AWS or Azure, see [Configuring workload identity federation](https://cloud.google.com/iam/docs/configuring-workload-identity-federation#aws)

 ---